 Big cities are quite a feat.
-They require organization, constant food and water supply, laws, means to dispose of massive residues, and so many other things.
-So it is quite surprising that big cities, with 100,000 inhabitants already existed 4,000 years ago.
+They require lots of organization.
+They need constant food and water supply and a way to dispose of massive residues.
+All those inhabitants crammed up in a small-ish space also mean that laws are needed, among many other things.
+So it is quite surprising that big cities, with 100,000 inhabitants or more, already existed 4,000 years ago.

-And here are these wonders of ancient logistics, the five largest cities in the world during the second millennium BC:
+Here are these wonders of ancient logistics.
+These were the five largest cities between 2,000 BC and 1,000 BC:

 (Wondering which were the biggest cities during the first millennium BC?
 Wonder no more, here they are.)